Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

-{\em Conclusions --} Employing numerically exact methods and an analytical theory, we have investigated exciton-vibrational dynamics under the complete vibrational spectrum that has been estimated in earlier experiments.
+Employing numerically exact methods and an analytical theory, we have investigated exciton-vibrational dynamics under the complete vibrational spectrum that has been estimated in earlier experiments.
 We considered two paradigmatic regimes.
 The first regime, represented by an excitonic dimer in WSCP, is characterized by an excitonic splitting that is smaller than vibrational frequencies of intra-pigment modes.
 In this case, one main effect of vibronic coupling to the intra-pigment modes is a reduction of the dipole strength of 0-0 transitions of monomers and of their effective coupling strength $V_{00}$ that determines the splitting between absorption peaks in the low-energy spectrum.
-A second important effect concerns the non-uniform modulation of the vibrational sideband of optical transitions by the excitonic coupling.
-The high-energy vibronic transitions are much less affected indicating a dynamic localisation of the excited states that contain excited intra-pigment vibrations.
+A second important effect concerns the modulation of the vibrational sideband of optical transitions by a vibronic mixing between 0-0 and 0-1 transitions.
+Although the vibronic mixing is not strong enough to modulate the low-energy part of absorption spectra of WSCP, it can induce a notable dipole strength redistribution between 0-0 and 0-1 transitions, which cannot be described by approximate theories where the vibronic mixing is ignored.